 Research

-SimHealth is being developed for supervised evaluation: feasibility first, then expansion only if safety, governance, and oversight are in place.
+SimHealth is being developed for supervised evaluation: feasibility first, then expansion only where safety, governance, and appropriate oversight are in place.

 Stage: Pre-pilot / pilot planning No medical claims.
 Outcomes will only be communicated publicly when supported by appropriate evaluation.